G League player and girlfriend are arrested in killing of woman found dead near Las Vegas

 LAS VEGAS (AP) — A player with the Sacramento Kings' G League affiliate and his girlfriend have been arrested in the killing of a woman whose remains were found earlier this month near Las Vegas, authorities said.

-Chance Comanche, 27, and Sakari Harnden, 19, will be charged with murder and kidnapping in the killing of 23-year-old Marayna Rodgers, the Las Vegas Metropolitan Police announced Sunday.
+Chance Comanche, 27, and Sakari Harnden, 19, face charges of murder and kidnapping in the killing of 23-year-old Marayna Rodgers, Las Vegas police announced Sunday.

 Rodgers was reported missing on Dec.
 7 and her remains were later found in the Las Vegas suburb of Henderson, police said.